Clean (Soccer Mommy album)

-Clean is the debut studio album by American indie rock singer-songwriter Soccer Mommy.
+Clean is the debut studio album by American indie rock singer-songwriter Sophie Allison, known under the moniker Soccer Mommy.
 It was released on March 2, 2018 through Fat Possum Records.

-The album's title is derived from the closing track of Taylor Swift's fifth studio album 1989 (2014).

 Clean is considered by some to be one of the best indie rock releases of the 2010s.

 Music and lyrics

 Categorized as an indie pop album, Clean is also said to contain elements of grunge, power pop and pop-punk.
 The album has also been categorized under the bubblegrunge microgenre "due to its girlhood-diary-confessional nature."
 The tracks are characterized as having a "sinuous, lived-in feel."
 The album alternates between "cheeky," uptempo tracks and softer tracks that "blossom into fluttering, luscious finales."
 The album's closing track "Wildflowers" has been called "hypnotizing."
 The album's guitar work incorporates arpeggiated chord progressions and distortion.

-The album's lyrical content is said to be more mature than those on Collection.
+According to the fashion magazine Paper, Clean is a "breakup album".
 Characterized as a "melancholy interspersed with anger," the album's lyrics explore themes such as infatuation, betrayal, acceptance, insecurity, emotional validation, power dynamics, dating, and idealization/devaluation.
 Jenn Pelly of Pitchfork said, "This soft music is not precious.
 It’s gnarly and intense, like the heart itself."
+The album's lyrical content is said to be more mature than those on its predecessor, Collection.

+Songwriter Sophie Allison told The Fader that the album was ultimately "a realization that you can’t deny your emotions.
+It’s in the stars."